-Related but slightly different than a CBA, the benefit-cost ratio is an individual number that can be an easy way to tell if a project is going to provide positive value.
-A ratio greater than 1.0 would mean that it is expected to provide value, and could then be applied to several other analysis techniques to determine if the project is worthwhile.
+Related but slightly different than a CBA, the benefit-cost ratio is a unique number that can quickly tell if a project will provide positive value.
+A ratio greater than 1.0 would mean that it is expected to provide value and could then be applied to several other analysis techniques to determine if the project is worthwhile.

-Again, this can include benefits that are not directly tied to revenue, though a value will need to be assigned.
-In today’s market, for instance, corporate social responsibility and sustainability can be just as important as anything else.
+Again, this can include benefits not directly tied to revenue, though a value must be assigned.
+In today’s market, for instance, corporate social responsibility and sustainability can be as important as anything else.

 7. Risk-Adjusted Discount Rate (RADR)

-Instead of just looking at straight costs and benefits, a RADR takes into account the risk associated with a project and adjusts the discount rate accordingly.
+Instead of just looking at straight costs and benefits, a RADR considers the risk associated with a project and adjusts the discount rate accordingly.
 This can help you make better decisions about whether or not to undertake a risky project, giving you a more accurate estimate of future returns.

-Each of these methods has its strengths and weaknesses, and you may find that one works better for your particular project than another.
-It’s important to tailor the evaluation method to the project at hand so that you can get the most accurate results.
+Each method has its strengths and weaknesses, and you may find that one works better for your project than another.
+It’s essential to tailor the evaluation method to the project at hand so that you can get the most accurate results.